google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

   "on how we can improve.";
 var feedback = {
   category: "Length",
-  question: "Was the tutorial too long?",
+  question: "Was it too long?",
   choices: [
     {
       button: {